Is Tashkent Worth Visiting?

 8. Visit Tashkent’s Book Bazaar

-Definitely one of my favourite things to do in Tashkent was to browse the pretty book bazaar, which was very close to our hotel.
+Definitely one of the top things to do in Tashkent is to browse its pretty book bazaar (luckily it was very close to our hotel).

 A sweet little market spanning a tree-lined street, Tashkent’s Book Bazaar is the place to come not just for an eclectic blend of Soviet era and Uzbek books, but for trinkets, vintage items and bric-a-brac.